Fiat chairman says still discussing how to merge with Chrysler

-TURIN, Italy, March 12 (Reuters) - Italian carmaker Fiat and its U.S. unit Chrysler are still discussing how to merge the companies, Fiat Chairman John Elkann said on Tuesday.
+TURIN, Italy (Reuters) - Italian carmaker Fiat FIA.MI and its U.S. unit Chrysler are still discussing how to merge the companies, Fiat Chairman John Elkann said on Tuesday.

 Fiat owns 58.5 percent of Chrysler and has long made clear its desire to buy the rest of the company, though the U.S. carmaker was last week reported to be considering an initial public offering (IPO).